2.03 Grading and Examination

 - Conflicts with other scheduled MIT or Harvard course exams in required courses.

-- In the event of 2b, 2c, or 2d above, the student is required to notify immediately his/her course/clerkship director(s), who will determine whether the student may be permitted to take the final exam on a date later than the one published in the Academic Calendar, and his/her Academic Society Master.
+- In the event of 2b, 2c, or 2d above, the student is required to notify immediately his/her course/clerkship director(s), who will determine whether the student may be permitted to take the exam on a date later than the one published in the Academic Calendar, and his/her Academic Society Master.

 - No examinations shall be administered to an individual student via e-mail or any other remote arrangement unless this was the mechanism by which the original exam was administered to the entire class.
 Absent this arrangement, to ensure a ‘level playing field’ for every member of the class, students must be physically present for all examinations and make-up examinations.